koshish/RCIP/Whitepaper.md

                                 = Cycle Fee Pool% * Total Reward of each Cycle * (Trust Score of an article/Total Trust Score of Pool)%

-1 Reward cycle will accommodate 10 validated articles in Phase 0.
+1 Reward cycle will be 1 week in Phase 0.

 An article will be categorized into 5 groups based on the trust score they receive in order for the reward to be distributed.